 Personal branding is invaluable to propelling your career and being able to shape your own personal brand can be a vital turning point in your personal growth.
 Building a personal brand is not a mythical, abstract idea, especially while being at university.
 It can be a key to successfully networking and securing both speculative applications and advertised positions through building your confidence in yourself.

 What is personal branding?

 A personal brand is all about how you market yourself.
-Companies in every industry have marketing strategies in place to attract new recruits and it is a two-way process!
+Companies in every industry have marketing strategies in place to attract new recruits and it's a two-way process!

 How can I build my personal brand?

-It is often hard to think about questions such as ‘What makes me different?’ and ‘What makes me stand out?’ when applying for internships and graduate schemes when you haven’t thought about your personal brand.
+It is often hard to think about questions such as ‘What makes me different?’ and ‘What makes me stand out?’ when applying for internships and graduate schemes when you haven’t thought about personal branding.

 A great way to build your personal brand is to take ownership of something.
 Start a club, organise an event or write an article on an area of particular interest that aligns with the industry you are seeking to commence a career in.
 Begin to work on your role in these activities and push yourself out of your comfort zone.
 By taking ownership of something, you begin to take ownership of yourself and begin to come to terms with your uniqueness, as well as uniqueness as an applicant.